Kimitsu: Climate

 Kimitsu has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Kimitsu is 14.2 C. The average annual rainfall is 2046.5 mm with October as the wettest month.
-The temperatures are highest on average in August, at around 25.3 C, and lowest in January, at around 3.5 C.
+The average temperature is highest in August at around 25.3 C and lowest in January at around 3.5 C.